 Main Subheading

 At their core, acids and bases are defined by their ability to donate or accept protons (hydrogen ions) or, in the broader Lewis definition, to accept or donate electron pairs.
-This fundamental difference in behavior leads to a variety of distinct properties that can be easily observed and measured.
+Even so, this fundamental difference in behavior leads to a variety of distinct properties that can be easily observed and measured.
 By understanding these properties, we can better predict and control chemical reactions, leading to advancements in various fields.

 Comprehensive Overview